Longer Fuse

 Longer Fuse is a 1977 album by Canadian pop singer Dan Hill.
 It reached number 2 in Canada, and was in the Top 100 for 42 weeks.
 It was number 7 in the top 100 albums chart for 1978.

+Hill recorded the songs for this album at Manta Sound on Adelaide Street in Toronto.

 Track listing

 All songs written by Dan Hill, unless otherwise stated.